Brainerd Lakes in winter

 Crow Wing State Park: The park has scenic hiking trails along the Mississippi River that can be skied when there's enough snow.
 It's across Minnesota 371 from the Brainerd Lakes Welcome Center, nine miles south of Brainerd.

 Indoor water parks: There are three small ones in Baxter.
-The Arrowwood Lodge at Brainerd Lakes includes the 30,000-square-foot Paul Bunyan Water Park, the Holiday Inn Express Hotel & Suites includes the Three Bear Waterpark and Rapid River Lodge, a Comfort Suites hotel, has a large park.
-All three sell day passes.
+The Arrowwood Lodge at Brainerd Lakes includes the 30,000-square-foot Paul Bunyan Water Park, the Holiday Inn Express Hotel & Suites includes the Three Bear Waterpark and Rapid River Lodge, a Comfort Suites hotel, has a large waterpark.
+Check for day-pass availability.

 Paul Bunyan State Trail: The trail starts in Baxter, just east of the junction of Minnesota 371 and 210 (take Excelsior Road, a block north of the intersection, east to Northland Arboretum).